jonasniemeyer/findata/README.md

 ## Description
-**finance_data** is a Python library that allows to retrieve finance-related datasets from the web including historical stock prices, fundamental data, condensed sec filing data (e.g. hedgefund portfolios) and more.
+**finance_data** is a Python library that allows to retrieve finance-related datasets from the web including historical stock prices, fundamental data, condensed sec filing data and more.
 <br>
 ## Dependencies
 - [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/)